Anna-Maria Shatokhin: Junior

 Anna-Maria debuted nationally in 2017 when she competed in the national finals of individual rhythmic gymnastics, ending 7th in the All-Around, 5th with clubs and won bronze in free hands.
 A year later she was 6th with ball, 5th with hoop and the All-Around.

-She participated in the pre junior category at the 2019 German championships, being 6th with ribbon, 4th with clubs and won silver in free hands.
-In 2020 she took part in the selection for the junior European Championships in Kyiv, in the end the German delegation did not take part because of the Covid-19 pandemic, she was 7th in the All-Around.
+She participated in the pre junior category at the 2019 German championships, being 3th in the All-Around, 6th with ribbon, 4th with clubs and won silver in free hands.
+In 2020 she took part in the selection for the junior European Championships in Kyiv, in the end the German delegation did not take part because of the COVID-19 pandemic, she was 7th in the All-Around.
 In 2021 Shatokhin was part of the German junior group that competed at the European Championships in Varna, they were 13th in the All-Around, 11th with 5 balls and 16th with 5 ribbons.

 In 2022 she competed in the first national qualifier for the European Championships in Tel Aviv, she was 2nd in the All-Around behind Lada Pusch.
 In April at the second event she topped the All-Around before Pusch and Viktoria Steinfeld.
 She then won the under 15 qualification for the German Championships.
-On the 28th of May Anna-Maria won bronze at nationals behind Niki Gotschewa and Mia Sophie Lietke, the next day she won bronze with ball, silver with clubs and ribbon and gold with hoop.
+On 28 May Anna-Maria won bronze at nationals behind Niki Gotschewa and Mia Sophie Lietke, the next day she won bronze with ball, silver with clubs and ribbon and gold with hoop.
 In June she represented Germany at the European Championships along Pusch, they were 6th in teams, Shatokhin competed with clubs and ribbon ending 9th and 4th.

 Senior

 Anna-Maria became a senior in 2023, debuting at the "Swirl and Twirl" International Tournament in Udine where she finished 3rd in the All-Around.
-In March she took part in the Fellnach-Schmiden Tournament taking the 5th place in the All-Around.
+In March she took part in the Fellbach-Schmiden Tournament taking the 5th place in the All-Around.
+On March 31 she made her World Cup debut in Sofia, taking the 30th place in the All-Around.

+In 2024, she competed at Grand Prix Final in Brno and took 11th place in all-around.

+In 2025, Anna-Maria switched to competing in group.
+At the 2025 European Championships in Tallinn, Shatokhin and the German group placed 10th in the all-around and won bronze medail in 3 balls + 2 hoops final.
+In August, Shatokhin competed at the 2025 World Championships in Rio de Janeiro, Brazil, alongside Melanie Dargel, Olivia Falk, Helena Ripken, Anja Kosan and Emilia Wickert, where they took 8th place in all-around.
+Together with Darja Varfolomeev and Anastasia Simakova, they won the gold medal in team competition.